mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 ## Chapter 5

 The city was carved from the body of a tall mountain, with massive veins of white marble meandering between the gray, banded rock.
 Every road and every building, once hidden beneath the ground, now faced proudly toward the orange and red and infrared of Ara's light.
-High upon the mountain's crest was the Senate, carved from the largest vein of marble and crowned in glimmering brass.
+High upon the mountain's crest were the senate grounds, carved from the largest vein of marble and crowned in glimmering brass.
 I imagined being one of the settlers here, washing and cleaving a small piece of rock to make a home.
 I didn't know much about Shaki then, but I did know that I preferred the soft luxury of grass and kelp to the hard vanity of marble.

 "Been a while for you?"
 Fajro asked me once we'd gotten off the train.

 "Yes," I said, in awe at the mess of people scurrying about in the station square.
 "I haven't been since Melna first became a fidelant."

-He was looking up toward the Senate, unmoved by the cacophony of people.
+He was looking up toward the senate, unmoved by the cacophony of people.
 "The beauty of Shaki never changes", he said.
 "In Holrag, we call this place "The diamond of Palinan."

 "Even after years of coming here, it hasn't lost its luster?"